 1. There must be a difference in the financial circumstances between you and your former partner.

-For example, if all of the relationship savings are held in your former partner’s bank account, leaving you with little to no cash, there’s clearly a difference in the financial circumstances.
+For example, if all of the relationship savings are held in your former partner’s bank account.
+This leaves you with little to no cash.
+There’s clearly a difference in the financial circumstances.

 2. There must be enough cash assets to allow both of you to meet your legal costs.